 There’s a good chance the last thing you are thinking about right now is selling your startup.
 While it may be part of the plan — everyone wants to cash in for multi-millions someday — in the beginning, it’s hard to see how you’ll get to this point.
 Cash is tight, and you’re working a ton, so it’s hard to look too far down towards the end of the tunnel.
 Never mind, see the light.

-But just because the eventual sale of your business is still a ways away, it doesn’t mean you shouldn’t be thinking about it.
-Taking the time to assess the value of your business is a useful way of analyzing your current situation.
+But just because the eventual sale of your business is still a ways away, that doesn’t mean you shouldn’t be thinking about it.
+Assessing the value of your business is a useful way of analyzing your current situation.
 Once you do this, you can determine where to focus more energy to help your business grow.

 It’s never too early to start preparing your business for a sale, but it can quickly become too late.
 Crafting an exit strategy and planning its execution can be beneficial, regardless of whether you eventually sell.

-This process allows you to evaluate the current status of your business, identify areas for improvement, and ensure you’re well-positioned for a lucrative sale if the opportunity arises.
+This process allows you to evaluate your business’s current status, identify areas for improvement, and ensure you’re well-positioned for a lucrative sale if the opportunity arises.

 Here is what you need to know about assessing and selling your startup.